Rich Rodriguez: West Virginia

+2006

 Repeating their 2005 success, West Virginia posted another 11-win season, the first consecutive 10-win seasons in school history.
-The Mountaineers defeated Georgia Tech, 38–35, in the Gator Bowl and finished 10th in the final polls.
+The Mountaineers defeated Georgia Tech, 38–35, in the 2007 Gator Bowl and finished 10th in the final polls.

 On December 7, 2006, Rodriguez received an offer to be the next Alabama Crimson Tide head coach.
 Despite reports that he had agreed in principle to coach at Alabama, which Rodriguez described as totally incorrect, on December 8, 2006, Rodriguez announced he would remain as head coach at West Virginia.

+2007

 The Mountaineers started the 2007 season ranked #3 in the AP Poll and #6 in the Coaches' Poll.
 They were #5 in the nation, before losing to #18 South Florida for the second consecutive time.
 South Florida eventually moved to #2, before dropping out of the Top 25 after losses (though USF would end the regular season ranked at #21).
 West Virginia dropped to #12 and #13 in the AP and Coaches' poll, respectively, before rebounding with wins against Syracuse, Mississippi State, #25 Rutgers, Louisville, and #21 Cincinnati.
 The Mountaineers eventually defeated #20 Connecticut to clinch the Big East Championship and move to #2 in the BCS standings and #1 in the Coaches' poll, both the highest position ever for a Mountaineer football team.
 WVU's regular season ended at home with a loss in the Backyard Brawl against Pittsburgh, 13-9.
-After the departure of Rodriguez, the Mountaineers went on to defeat University of Oklahoma in the Fiesta Bowl under interim head coach Bill Stewart.
+After the departure of Rodriguez, the Mountaineers went on to defeat Oklahoma in the Fiesta Bowl under interim head coach Bill Stewart.